Oxalis Dying Back — Dormancy or a Real Problem?

 Symptoms

-- bare pot with no visible foliage
+- a bare pot with no visible foliage remaining above the soil line

-- stems collapsing at soil level
+- stems that soften and collapse at soil level as the last leaves fall

-- plant appearing completely dead
+- a plant that looks, at a glance, completely dead

 Causes